Although the two are commonly confused, dental assistants and dental hygienists have some remarkable differences in their roles.

-The specialty of the dental hygienist is contained right within their title: hygiene – all of the dental hygienists attention is directed to either the health or cleanliness of the teeth, gums, and all of the mouth.
+The specialty of the dental hygienist is contained right within their title: hygiene – all of the hygienist’s attention is directed to either the health or cleanliness of their teeth, gums, and all of the mouth.

-Unless the dental office is lacking its full staff, and must borrow a dental hygienist to temporarily fill the shoes of a dental assistant, generally you will not see a hygienist sitting chair side for reasons other than related to their specialty.
+Unless the dental office is lacking its full staff, and must borrow a hygienist to temporarily fill the shoes of an assistant, generally you will not see a hygienist sitting chair side for reasons other than related to their specialty.

 Dental hygienists do things such as preliminary assessments of the overall condition of the mouth, teeth and gums.
 Prior to cleaning they are likely the one who will take x-rays, exposing them, and reading them prior to the doctor viewing them.